Glossary of Terms

 Section 1 – Place of Meeting

-At least twenty-one (21) days prior to the date fixed by Section 2 of this Article for the holding of the annual meeting of members, notice of the time and place of such meeting shall be mailed as hereinafter provided to each member.
-An agenda for the annual meeting, containing the matters to come before the membership so far as known, shall be mailed two weeks prior to the date of the meeting.
-In the absence of any objection from the floor, the chairman (or his designate) may vary the order of business at his discretion.
+An annual general meeting (AGM) shall be held in each calendar year.
+At least twenty-one (21) days prior to the date of the AGM, each member shall be notified of the meeting time, place, and format.
+The AGM agenda, containing the matters to come before the membership so far as known, shall be communicated to the membership at least fourteen (14) days prior to the date of the meeting.
+In the absence of any objection from the floor, the Chair (or designate) may vary the order of business at their discretion.

-This notice must be mailed at least twenty-one (21) days prior to the date of the special meeting.
-Only business mentioned in the notice shall be transacted at such meeting.
+This notice must be communicated at least twenty-one (21) days prior to the date of the special meeting.
+Only business mentioned in the notice shall be transacted at such a meeting.

-All notices required to be given by any provision of these by-laws shall state the authority pursuant to which they are issued (as, "by the chairman" or "by order of the users' executive" or "by order of the membership", as the case may be).
+All notices required to be given by any provision of these by-laws shall state the authority pursuant to which they are issued (e.g. "by the Chair" or "by order of TUEC" or "by order of the membership", as the case may be).

-At least sixty members or fifteen per cent of the membership, whichever is the lesser number, present in person, shall constitute a quorum.
+For matters entailing a vote, a quorum is required.
+At least 60 Users or 15% of the membership, whichever is the lesser number, present in person, virtually, or by proxy, shall constitute a quorum.